google/WebFundamentals/src/content/en/updates/2016/04/keyboardevent-keys-codes.md

 ## The code attribute

 First up is the `code` attribute.
 This is set to a [string](https://w3c.github.io/uievents-code/#code-value-tables) representing the key that was pressed to generate the `KeyboardEvent`, _without_ taking the current keyboard layout (for example, [QWERTY](https://en.wikipedia.org/wiki/QWERTY) vs. [Dvorak](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard)), locale (for example, English vs. French), or any modifier keys into account.
-This is useful when you care about which _physical_ key was pressed, rather thanwhich character it corresponds to.
+This is useful when you care about which _physical_ key was pressed, rather than which character it corresponds to.
 For example, if you’re a writing a game, you might want a certain set of keys to move the player in different directions, and that mapping should ideally be independent of keyboard layout.

 ## The key attribute